-The financial plan at the end of Quarter 1 of 2021/22 estimates a savings requirement totalling £20.1m over the 4 year period with $\pounds$ 6.0m being required in 2022/23.
+The financial plan during 2021/22 estimated a savings requirement totalling £20.1m over the 4 year period with £6.0m being required in 2022/23.
 This would have to be met from efficiency savings or reshaping of services as the General Reserves are projected to remain at about the s151 officer's minimum level of 3% and plans to meet this requirement continue to be developed.